ehmicky/winston-error-format/README.md

 _Type_: `object | ((Error) => object)`

-Options are an object.
-They can be error-specific by using a function returning an object instead.
+The options object can be error-specific by passing a function returning it instead.

 ### stack